Progressing Care Pathways for Children with Complex Needs

 Paediatric Discharge Planning for Complex Care Providers took place in September 2018 in Leicester and was described by attendees as an “Excellent networking opportunity.
 The sharing of ideas and systems and processes was great” and “Great day for networking – learning that everyone is experiencing similar problems/difficulties and sharing ideas to move forward.
 We all share the same goal!”

-View further details and find out how to buy the documentation for Progressing your Paediatric Assessment Unit
+View further details and find out how to buy the documentation for Enhancing Paediatric Palliative Care

 Improve discharge planning and provide appropriate and fully supported continuing, palliative and transition care